StephanAkkerman/running-guide/README.md

 5. **Plantar Fasciitis (Pain under the heel):**
     - **Cause:** Weak intrinsic foot muscles.
     - **Fix:** Strengthen the foot muscles (e.g., picking up a sock with your toes).
 Combine with calf raises and mobility work like rolling your foot on a tennis ball.

+## Apps 📱

+Some useful apps that I like to use before and while running are as follows.

+- [Trail Router](https://trailrouter.com/): For generating a running path if I do not know where to go or don't have any inspiration.
+- [Strava](https://www.strava.com/): To track your runs, also functions as a social media for sports.
+- [Metronome](https://apps.apple.com/nl/app/smart-metronome-tuner/id889571826): Simple metronome app to guide my cadence.
+This is the one I use, but it can be any app that you like.

 ## Sources
 - https://www.youtube.com/watch?v=LV_KhDxY_w0